Time-Space Trade-Offs for Computing Euclidean Minimum Spanning Trees: A Simple Time-Space Trade-Off for EMST

-Observation~\ref{obs:face_cycle} tells us that we can identify the edges of $\EMST(V)$ if we can determine, for each $i \in \{1, \dots, m\}$, the face-cycles of $\RNG_i$ that contain the endpoints of $e_i$.
+Observation~\ref{obs:face_cycle} tells us that we can identify edges of $\EMST(S)$ if we can determine for each $e_i$ the face-cycles in $\RNG_i$ that contain the endpoints of $e_i$, for $i \in \{1, \dots, m\}$.
 To accomplish this task, we use the next lemma to traverse the face-cycles.